Home

 Sexual Harassment

 Sexual harassment in the workplace is a serious matter.
 The work environment should not be a place where anyone feels threatened.
 Whether you are an employee making allegations or management facing charges, representation by an accomplished employment law attorney can benefit your case significantly.
 For the accuser, it is important they know their rights and feel protected from retaliation during the investigation and thereafter.
-For the accused, if there is any kind of identifying physical evidence, you need a strong defense attorney to explain the law and advise you throughout the process.
+For the accused, if there is any kind of identifying physical evidence, you need a strong defense attorney to explain the sexual harassment laws and advise you throughout the process.

 Noncompete Agreements